doofster/ascii-server/README.md

 # ascii-server
 A server which delivers ASCII art through its API.
 This is an open source Mixmax Slash Command.
+Visit http://sdk.mixmax.com/docs/overview-slash-commands for more information on Slash Commands.

 ## Running locally